Below you will see a variety of resources used by the students. We will use all or most of them frequently throughout the year.

 The worst case scenario is that student will have to have their account reset by Mrs. Schmidt, the Librarian.

-Once students are in their assigned Google Classroom, they will see the "Stream" where all work and assignments are posted.
+Once students are in their assigned Google Classroom, they will see the "Stream" where communication takes place, and "Classwork" where all assignments are posted.

 If you'd like to utilize this tool, please send a text message to Remind's secure and private server.